WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Menus/ReadMe.txt

 This is where you can set specific functionality to occur whenever a menu item link is activated, whether this is to navigate to another page, or to perform another client side action.
 When declared, two arguments are passed to the function, first is the event object, and the second is the AccDC Object for the currently open menu object.
-Using 'this' within the function will reference the DOM node for the activated element, which is useful if mapping the ID attribute to a particular action.
+Using 'this' within the function will reference the DOM node for the activated element, which is useful if mapping the ID attribute to a particular action. dc.top.triggerObj (where dc is the AccDC Object) provides the DOM node for the original triggering element that first opened the menu.

 Parameter 5: Are Menus within the Same Doc:
 A Boolean (true or false), that specifies whether the script should process the Locale parameter as an internal or external resource locator.